derhansen/sf_tv2fluidge/README.md

 ## What is it?

-A TYPO3 Extension with tools that can be helpful when migrating an existing website from TemplaVoila to Fluidtemplate and Grid Elements
+A TYPO3 Extension with tools that can be helpful when migrating an existing TYPO3 website made with TemplaVoila to Fluidtemplate and Grid Elements

 ## Included modules